 - Dual Eligible Beneficiaries and Potentially Avoidable Hospitalizations Policy Insight Brief (September 2011) (PDF)

 - Medicare-Medicaid Eligible Beneficiaries and Potentially Avoidable Hospitalizations Medicare & Medicaid Research Review (2014) (PDF)

 - Data Brief: Sharp reductions in avoidable hospitalizations among long-term care facility residents (2017)

-CMS is partnering with several organizations, referred to as "enhanced care & coordination providers" or "ECCPs", to implement evidence-based clinical and educational interventions that reduce avoidable hospitalizations.
+CMS partnered with several organizations, referred to as "enhanced care & coordination providers" or "ECCPs", to implement evidence-based clinical and educational interventions that reduce avoidable hospitalizations.

-While each ECCP's intervention has unique features, all include:
+While each ECCP's intervention had unique features, all included:

 - Employing staff who will maintain a physical presence on site at LTC facilities;

 - Allowing for participation by LTC facility residents without any need for residents to change providers or enroll in a health plan; and